dgraph-io/cloud-docs/content/cloud-api/backend.md

 **Arguments**

-* `deployment`: parameter object for new deployment
+* `newDeployment`: parameter object for new deployment
   * `name`: name of the deployment
   * `zone`: region to launch
   * `deploymentType`: type of deployment `(free|shared|dedicated)`